JessicaChevallier/MIlab_EC_scRNA_thymus/Docker/readme.txt

 # ############################

 # Set a working directory variable.
-# Your working directory should be where you plan to clone the github repository.
+# Your working directory should be the path to the cloned github repository.

-export WORKING_DIR=/home/chevallier/Desktop/projects/MIlab
+export WORKING_DIR=/home/chevallier/Desktop/projects/MIlab/MIlab_EC_scRNA_thymus

 # ############################
         BUILD THE IMAGE
 # ############################

-# cd to the directory containing the docker file and run the following:
+# cd to the directory containing the Dockerfile
+cd $WORKING_DIR/Docker

+# run the following to build the image:
 sudo docker build -t scrna_data_analysis .

 # ############################